-- 1.)
-Each case will be decided on its own merits.

-- 2.)
-The Council has a duty to ensure so far as possible that drivers are fit and proper persons to hold licences.

-- 3.)
-One aspect of that is the extent to which previous convictions, including but not limited to:

-- a) convictions for dishonesty

-- b) sexual offences

-- c) traffic offences

-- d) violence

-- e) drugs
+- 1) Each case will be decided on its own merits. - 2) The Council has a duty to ensure so far as is possible that drivers are fit and proper persons to hold licences. - 3) One aspect of that is the extent to which previous convictions indicate that a person is not a fit and proper person, including but not limited to the following: - a) convictions for dishonesty - b) sexual offences - c) traffic offences - d) violence - e) drugs - f) offences against children and young persons - 4) A person with a conviction for a serious offence need not be automatically barred from obtaining a licence but would normally be expected to: - i) Remain free of conviction for an appropriate period and - ii) Show adequate evidence that he or she is a fit and proper person to hold a licence